tony-aw/tinycodet/README.md

 s_strapply(x, sort, custom_sapply = future_sapply) # multi-threaded way
 ```

-Now you have a multi-threaded version of `%s_strapply`.
+Now you have a multi-threaded version of `s_strapply`.

 It should be noted that the speed is also very much dependent on the
 function used for the `fun` argument.